Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 I’ve already highlighted the main benefit: flavor.
 Pour over brewing also creates a lot of control over the brewing process.
 If you like a weaker cup, you can change your pour for a faster brew and lighter taste.
 You can tweak the grind finer for a more roasted taste.
 Either way, you control the pouring process, not a coffee machine.

-The difficulty is the most common drawback with a pour over.
+The most common drawback is the difficulty.
 You can easily under-extracted flavor by pouring too quickly, which leads to a sour or acidic taste.
-At Craft Coffee Spot, we believe pour over brewing is accessible by anyone.
+At Craft Coffee Spot, we believe pour over brewing is accessible.
 The recipe shows it only takes a few tries to make a great cup.

 Pour Over Coffee Brewing Equipment